 Non-employee compensation is defined as money paid to an independent contractor for work performed.
 Common examples include:

 What is the difference between Form 1099-NEC and Form 1099-MISC?

 Prior to 2020, Form 1099-MISC was used to report payments, including non-employee compensation.
-Beginning with tax year 2020, non-employee compensation is no longer being reported on Form 1099-MISC.
-Instead, employers will use the new form, 1099-NEC.
+Beginning with tax year 2020, non-employee compensation is no longer reported on Form 1099-MISC.
+Instead, employers should use Form 1099-NEC.

 I’m a business owner.
 Do I need to file Form 1099-NEC for my workers?